-Nikon Micro-NIKKOR 55mm f/2.8 AI-s (52mm filters, 10 oz./290g, about $400 new or $175 used.)
+Nikon Micro-NIKKOR 55mm f/2.8 AI-s (FX, DX and 35mm coverage, 52mm filters, 10 oz./290g, about $400 new or $175 used.)
 Enlarge.
-You can still buy them brand-new from B&H Photo-Video, where I've bought two of them myself, or used at this link directly to them at eBay (see How to Win at eBay).
-This free website's biggest source of support is when you use those or these links when you get anything, regardless of the country in which you live.
-Thanks!
-Ken.
+You can still buy them brand-new from B&H Photo-Video, where I've bought two of them myself, or used at this link directly to them at eBay (see How to Win at eBay) and at Amazon.

 The Nikon Micro-NIKKOR 55mm f/2.8 AI-s has been a hit ever since it was introduced in 1979.
 I've bought two of them brand-new over the years, and the first one I bought in 1983 still works perfectly.

 You can still get them brand-new at B&H Photo-Video.

 It is hellaciously sharp at every aperture and distance, diffraction limited by f/5.6 in the center, extremely well made and fairly inexpensive.
 It is manual-focus only.